 Transform Materials' production plants are capital-efficient, using established technology with reliable, readily sourced hardware.
 This modularity allows producers to design installations with capacities that meet their specific needs.
 And since Transform’s microwave plasma can be easily stopped and started, the production process operates on demand.
 Its compact footprint allows the plant to be located near product points-of-use, streamlining logistics.

 Transform Materials' process converts methane, a potent greenhouse gas (GHG), into the non-GHG products acetylene and hydrogen.
 No combustion is involved, thus avoiding the production of CO2, another GHG.
 As an additional benefit, acetylene that Transform produces can subsequently be captured in high-value plastics and other hydrocarbon end-products, durably trapping carbon in these materials instead of liberating more GHGs.
 The Transform system can readily use renewable-energy sources of power, resulting in a net carbon-neutral process.

 Three conventional processes generate hydrogen gas: electrolysis, steam methane reforming, and partial oxidation of hydrocarbons.
 By comparison, Transform’s process is cleaner and more efficient:

-- Electrolysis consumes about twice as much electricity as Transform’s process.
+- Electrolysis consumes more than twice as much electricity as Transform’s process.

 - Methane steam reforming, a high-temperature, corrosive process, produces complex by-products, emits greenhouse gas, and is only cost-effective in very large installations.